 While losing the 30-year old title in 2019 and getting it back in 2020, Dunedin also holds world records for the most southerly vineyard, the fastest text message on a mobile phone by a blindfolded person, as well as the most people spray-painted simultaneously.

 And we have a multitude of beautiful and unique things for the world to see, here in one place, surrounded by beautiful waters, mountains, beaches, and so much more.

-Dunedin losing the title Steepest Street In The World probably won’t change your road trip plans much.
-We just wanted to let you know that officially the Steepest Street In The World can now be found in Wales (another great place to visit with a campervan from Spaceships UK.
+Dunedin reclaiming the title Steepest Street In The World probably won’t change your road trip plans much.
+We just wanted to let you know that officially the Steepest Street In The World can now be found in Dunedin again, so you can cancel your plans for a road trip in Wales.
+Kidding.
+Wales is another great place to visit with a campervan from Spaceships UK.

 But first, it's time to plan that amazing New Zealand road trip.
 Make sure to add Dunedin to your itinerary, not just because to see the steepest street in the world, but because there's so much more to do and see in Dunedin.
 Check out some of our favourite things to do & see in Dunedin.